FrBocs/is-deltarune-on-discount-bot/README.md

   won't come close to the limit.
 - This project only supports a single Telegram chat per deployment.
-If you want it to work for multiple users, you'd need to add persistent storage (e.g. a small database or a service like JSONBin) to track users.
+If you want it to work for multiple users, you'd need to add persistent storage (ex. a small database or a service like JSONBin) to track users.